-3 real-time market when it is decreased to its minimum load?
+- 8 Q. Is the resource selling back its day-ahead scheduled energy into the - 9 real-time market when it is decreased to its minimum load?

-4 A. In a sense it is.
-In real-time the resource is offering to sell-back its day-

-5 ahead position based on a bid of \$40/Mwh.
-If the real-time price is below
+A. In a sense it is.
+In real-time the resource is offering to sell-back its day2 ahead position based on a bid of \$40/Mwh.
+If the real-time price is below 3 this real-time bid level, the resource will not be dispatched above it 4 minimum load in real-time.

-- 6 this real-time bid level, the resource will not be dispatched above it - 7 minimum load in real-time. - 8 Q. Please explain why the resource does not lose money in this - 9 scenario?
+Q. Please explain why the resource does not lose money in thisscenario?

-1 Α. The resource does not lose money in this scenario because the resource 2 is able to recovery it minimum load costs which are registered at 200% of 3 proxy costs while at the same time recovery its full day-ahead revenue for 4 the full day-ahead schedule.
-Since the day-ahead MEAF is zero as a 5 result of the real-time dispatch to minimum load, resources accounting for 6 the day-ahead revenue associated with the day-ahead scheduled energy 7 is zero and therefore the through their bid cost recovery they are 8 compensated for minimum load costs up to 200 percent of their proxy 9 costs and the full day-ahead revenue they receive for their day-ahead 10 schedule, with some offsetting revenue from real-time sell-back.
-11 Q. Is this an expected outcome of the workings of the IFM market?
-12 Α. No. Resources are committed in the IFM if there is a need to actually 13 commit the resource because it is expected to be needed in the real-time.
-14 In this case, the resource through its day-ahead bids compel itself to be 15 committed and scheduled at maximum output, with the apparent intent to 16 have the ISO dispatch resource to a level not above minimum load in 17 real-time.
-18 Q. Would you parties to engage in this practice but for the bid cost 19 recovery outcome?
-20 Α. No. But for the fact that the resources received a substantial pay out 21 under bid cost recovery, in most instances I do not believe that the 22 resources' bidding practice of bidding negative would be economic.
-The 23 increase of minimum load costs to 200 percent along with the bid cost
+The resource does not lose money in this scenario because the resource is able to recovery its minimum load costs which are registered at 200% of proxy costs while at the same time recovery its full day-ahead revenue for the full day-ahead schedule.
+Since the day-ahead MEAF is zero as a result of the real-time dispatch to minimum load, resources accounting for the day-ahead revenue associated with the day-ahead scheduled energy is zero and therefore, the-through their bid cost recovery, they are compensated for minimum load costs up to 200 percent of their proxy costs and the full day-ahead revenue they receive for their day-ahead schedule, with some offsetting revenue from real-time sell-back.

+Q. Is this an expected outcome of the workings of the IFM market?

+No. Resources are committed in the IFM if there is a need to actually commit the resource because it is expected to be needed in the real-time.
+In this case, the resource through its day-ahead bids compels itself to be committed and scheduled at maximum output, with the apparent intent to have the ISO dispatch resource to a level not above minimum load in real-time.

+Q. Would you expect parties to engage in this practice but for the bid cost recovery outcome?